Sic4rio/NotePad-Message/README.md

 # NotePad-Message
-simple bat script to pop up a message while displaying a matrix style terminal in the backround
+a very shitty simple bat script to pop up a message while displaying a matrix style terminal in the backround lmao good for when in the mall pc shopping

 1. customize the message
 2. Save the file as .BAT